-Next, we asked how the restored MIC10-subcomplex in MIC13-SLP2 DKO cells might impact the assembly of the MIC60-subcomplex.
-Even though the steady state levels of MIC60subcomplex were not affected upon YME1L depletion, the assembly and the shift in MIC60subcomplex was partially restored in the MIC13-SLP2 DKO background (Fig 6B).
-This indicates that the assembled MIC10-subcomplex, in absence of SLP2, can partially provide a 'docking platform' for MIC60 and MIC19 to incorporate in the MICOS complex.
-The partial restoration of MIC60-MIC19 assembly also reflected in the assembly of MIB complex protein MTX1 (Fig 6B).
-MTX1 is a MIB subunit, together with SAMM50, it forms contact sites between the IM and OM (Huynen et al., 2016).
+To determine the interdependence between SLP2 and MIC13 for MIC60 assembly, we wanted 351 to check whether restoration of the MIC10-subcomplex in MIC13-SLP2 DKO cells could 352 353 improve the MIC60 assembly into MICOS complex.
+Even though the steady state levels of 354 MIC60-subcomplex were not affected upon YME1L depletion, the assembly and the shift in MIC60-subcomplex was partially restored in the MIC13-SLP2 DKO background (Fig 6B).
+This 355 indicates that the assembled MIC10-subcomplex, in absence of SLP2, can partially provide a 356 'docking platform' for MIC60 and MIC19 to incorporate in the MICOS complex.
+The partial 357 358 restoration of MIC60-MIC19 assembly also reflected in the assembly of MIB complex protein MTX1 (Fig 6B).
+MTX1 is a MIB subunit, together with SAMM50, it forms contact sites between 359 360 the IM and OM (Huynen et al., 2016).
 MIC13-SLP2 DKO cells displayed a drastic reduction in MTX1 assembly, which was restored upon depletion of YME1L (Fig 6B).
-Together, this data points towards a larger role of SLP2-MIC13 axis in efficient assembly of the MIB complex in association with MIC60-subcomplex.
+Together, this data 361 points towards a larger role of SLP2-MIC13 axis in efficient assembly of the MIB complex in 362 363 association with MIC60-subcomplex.

-To further validate the importance of the MIC10-subcomplex promoting the assembly of MIC60 into a functional MICOS and MIB complex, we investigated mitochondrial ultrastructure upon depletion of YME1L in the single and DKO cell lines.
-Depletion of YME1L from MIC13 KO and MIC13-SLP2 DKO cell lines led to a moderate beneficial effect on mitochondrial ultrastructure, displaying some intact cristae morphology.
-The characteristic onion-like cristae phenotype of MIC13 KO and MIC13-SLP2 DKO was slightly reduced upon depletion of YME1L as the number of CJs were observed to be restored (Fig 6C, D).
+364 To further validate the importance of the MIC10-subcomplex promoting the assembly of MIC60 into a functional MICOS and MIB complex, we investigated mitochondrial ultrastructure upon 365 366 depletion of YME1L in the single and DKO cell lines.
+Depletion of YME1L from MIC13 KO and MIC13-SLP2 DKO cell lines led to a moderate beneficial effect on mitochondrial ultrastructure, 367 as the number of CJs were restored (Fig 6C, D).
+The images of a single mitochondrion showed 368 some cristae displaying intact CJ where it appeared that onion-shaped cristae unfurled to form 369 370 nascent CJ.
+Thus, indicating that stabilized MIC10-subcomplex can promote the formation of 371 nascent CJ in MIC13 KO or MIC13-SLP2 DKO (Fig 6C, D).

-SLP2 and MIC10-subcomplex regulate the formation of MIC60 puncta in IM
+373 SLP2 and MIC13 regulate the formation of MIC60 puncta in IM